FrankWorldview/os/LogicalBlockMapping.md

 ---

-## ✅ Correct Logical Block Mapping Order on an HDD
+## 🧠 Understanding Logical Block Mapping Order on an HDD

 > **Logical blocks** (as seen by the operating system) are mapped to **physical sectors** on the HDD in a sequential, spatially optimized order to maximize performance and minimize head movement.